TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-signinissues.md

 As a first step in resolving any connectivity issues with Azure DevOps, complete the following steps:

 1. Sign out of your browser.
-To do so, select the [Visual Studio sign out link](https://app.vssps.visualstudio.com/_signout) and let the sign-out process complete
+To do so, select the [Visual Studio sign out link](https://app.vssps.visualstudio.com/_signout) and let the sign-out process complete.
 2. Delete the cookies in your browser.
-To delete cookies in most browsers, press Ctrl+Shift+Del.
+To delete cookies in most browsers, press **Ctrl+Shift+Del**.
 3. Open Internet Explorer and delete the browser cookies.
 The Visual Studio IDE uses Internet Explorer cookies.
 4. Close all browsers and close the Visual Studio IDE
-5. Use a private browser session to retry the connection by directly going to the link dev.azure.com/<your organization name>.
+5. Use a private browser session to retry the connection.
+Go to the link **dev.azure.com/<*your organization name*>**.
 If the issue is with the Visual Studio IDE, remove the connection and re-add it.

 ## **Recommended Documents**